Dipin-Rajput/Bridgelabz_Dipin_2110991880/README.md

 2. Closing Files
 3. Reading Files

-   i) Reading the entire file
+   1. Reading the entire file
-   ii) Reading line by line
+   2. Reading line by line
-   iii) Reading a specific number of characters iv) readlines()
+   3. Reading a specific number of characters
+   4. readline() / readlines()

 4. Writing to Files
 5. Appending to Files